groundlight/python-sdk/docs/docs/building-applications/6-handling-errors.md

 When building applications with the Groundlight SDK, you may encounter server errors during API calls.
 This page covers how to handle such errors and build robust code that can gracefully handle exceptions.

-## Handling ApiException
+## Handling `ApiException`

-If there is an HTTP error during an API call, the SDK will raise an `ApiException`.
-You can access different metadata from that exception:
+In the event of an HTTP error during an API call, the Groundlight SDK raises an `ApiException`.
+This exception provides access to various metadata:

 ```python notest
 import traceback